Montgomery Clift: In popular culture

 In the 2007 novel Zeroville and its 2019 film adaptation, the main character, Vikar, is fascinated by Clift.
 He has a tattoo of Clift and Elizabeth Taylor on his shaved head.
 Clift, portrayed by Dave Franco, appears briefly in the movie.

 Clift (portrayed by Gavin Adams) was a major supporting character in the 2020 feature film As Long As I'm Famous, which explored his intimate relationship with a young Sidney Lumet during the summer of 1948.
+In 1978, Lumet purchased the rights to Patricia Bosworth's recently published biography, from which he planned to extract biopics of both Clift's mother and the actor himself.
+Although reports of the project persisted as late as December of the following year (including reports of actor Gregory Rozakis being considered for the lead role), no further progress was reported and neither film ever materialized.